Prophit History, Family Crest & Coats of Arms

 The surname Prophit was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland.

 One of the first records of the family was William Propheta who was charter witness in Aberdeen in 1281.
 Later, John Profite was admitted burgess of the same burgh in 1440.
 A few years later, Thom Propheit appears as "mair of the quarter of Brechin" and sheriff-depute of Forfar in 1473.

 Early History of the Prophit family

-Another 76 words (5 lines of text) covering the years 1552, 1450, 1470 and 1467 are included under the topic Early Prophit History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Prophit research.
+Another 31 words (2 lines of text) covering the years 1552, 1450, 1470 and 1467 are included under the topic Early Prophit History in all our PDF Extended History products and printed products wherever possible.

 Prophit Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Prophit has appeared Proffit, Profat, Profet, Profett, Profit, Prophat, Prophet and many more.